-The uplift in the price of uranium may be testament to the magnitude, and speed, of pivot to nuclear energy by global governments.
-As discussed at length in our most recent annual overview note on GCL, Powered up for growth, published in November 2023, nuclear energy appears to have become the basis of carbon emission reduction strategies across the world.
-There seems to be recognition by global governments - from the US, China, Japan and across Europe - that nuclear power will play a pivotal role in reaching net zero, due to the fact it produces zero carbon emissions and does not produce other greenhouse gases through its operation.
-This has seen it included in green policy frameworks the world over.
+pivot to nuclear energy by global governments.
+As discussed at length in our most recent annual overview note on GCL, Powered up for growth, published in November 2023, nuclear energy has become the basis of carbon emission reduction strategies across the world.
+Recognition by global governments - from the US, China, Japan and across Europe - of nuclear power's pivotal role in reaching net zero, due to the fact it produces zero carbon emissions and does not produce other greenhouse gases through its operation, has seen it included in green policy frameworks the world over.